 All wormer doses depend on bodyweight so as your puppy grows it's a good idea to pop him/her in to the surgery to be weighed.
 That way the surgery doesn't become a scary place just for injections.

 Also a number of children every year in the UK become ill and even blind due to ingestion of worm eggs from dogs.
-If you have children under 4 years in your house then read this article May 2012 Worms >
+If you have children under 4 years in your house then read this article Worms and your Kids >